VladimirKalachikhin/gpsdPROXY/README.md

 For the Collision detector to work correctly, you must specify the boat parameters in _params.php_.

 ### MOB info
 The gpsdPROXY supports the exchange of "man overboard" information between connected clients.
-Output MOB data contains a GeoJSON object with MOB points and lines.
+Output MOB data contains a GeoJSON-like object with MOB points and lines.
+In addition, there is basic support for AIS Search and Rescue Transmitter (SART) messages AIS-MOB and AIS-EPIRB as a MOB data.

 ## Compatibility
 Linux, PHP<8.
 The cretinous decisions made at PHP 8 do not allow the **gpsdPROXY** to work at PHP 8, and I do not want to follow these decisions.